raushanctf/Bandit-Overthewire/README.md

 🛠️ **Steps to Solve**

 * Step1:- To Now, use the retrieved password to log into Level 3:
+* Step 2:-connect is username@bandit.labs.overthewire.org, on port 2220. username is **bandit3** and the Password is
+     **MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx**
-* Step 2:- After Login, we use Linux commands like ls, cd, find and Cat then we find Passwords to move forward Next Level
+* step 3:- After Login, we use Linux commands like ls, cd, find, and Cat then we find Passwords to move forward Next Level

 👉 Here POC Given To solve this lab